FarsetLabs/farsetlabs.github.io/coronavirus.md

 * **✅ Visitors:                                Yes, members can bring up to 4 guests under their supervision.**
 * **✅ Members:                                 Yes**
-* **✅ Public events:                           Yes, small in person public events with remote participation support**
+* **✅ Public events:                           Yes, small in person public events up to 15 people with remote participation support**
 * **😷 Hackerspace meetings (eg: town hall):    Yes, in person with remote participation support**

 _Last reviewed on the 24th of May 2021._